Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Numerical implementation

 We propose two complementary strategies to accelerate the mesh FT: GPU parallelization and a narrow-band approximation method in the frequency domain.

-\paragraph{GPU parallelization} The grid-based structure of a 3D image makes its implementation naturally adapted to massivelly parallel computations on graphical processing units (GPU).
-We provide a custom CUDA implementation of the forward and the backward pass.
-As shown in figure \ref{fig:figbench}, on a single NVIDIA V100 GPU, we obtain a $\approx 10^3$ speedup compared to the vectorized CPU implementation and we can perform computations with a far greater box size before overflow.
+\textbf{GPU parallelization} The grid-based structure of a 3D image naturally lends itself to massively parallel computations on graphical processing units (GPUs).
+To leverage this, we provide a custom CUDA implementation for both, the forward and the backward passes.
+As shown in Figure~\ref{fig:figbench}, our implementation achieves $\approx10^3$ speedup on one NVIDIA V100 GPU compared to a vectorized CPU implementation, while also enabling computations on significantly larger box sizes before encountering overflow.

-\paragraph{Narrow-band approximation in the frequency domain} As stated previously, the FT of the image is expressed as the element-wise product between the FT of the mesh and of the PSF: $\hat{u}_{\alpha} = \hat{u}_{\Lambda} \cdot \hat{h}$.
-Practically, our PSF acts as a low-pass filter, that will give more weight to low spatial frequencies of the mesh.
-A blurred image has a sparse PSF, with largest amplitudes for frequencies close to 0, therefore obliterating the fine details of the mesh.
-The more resolved the original biological image, the more frequencies in the PSF are needed to properly render it.

-For any given spatial frequency $\boldsymbol{\xi}$, if $\hat{h}(\boldsymbol{\xi}) \approx 0$, one can spare the computation of $\hat{u}_{\Lambda}(\boldsymbol{\xi})$ as it will have negligible impact on the value of $\hat{u}_{\alpha}(\boldsymbol{\xi})$.
-In practice, we apply a cutoff in the frequency domain, and only compute the FT of the mesh for the frequencies for which the PSF is larger than $1\%$ of its maximal value.
-For sparse PSFs, this spectral narrow-band method can reduce the computational cost by several orders of magnitude (table \ref{tabletime}).
+\textbf{Narrow-band approximation in the frequency domain} As previously stated, the FT of the image is given by the element-wise product of the FT of the mesh and the PSF: $\hat{I} = \hat{u}_{\Lambda} \cdot \hat{h}$.
+In practice, the PSF acts as a low-pass filter, emphasizing low spatial frequencies of the mesh.
+A blurred image corresponds to a sparse PSF, with its highest amplitudes concentrated near zero frequency, thereby suppressing fine mesh details.
+The more resolved the original biological image, the more frequency components of the PSF are required for accurate rendering.
+For any given spatial frequency $\boldsymbol{\xi}$, if $\hat{h}(\boldsymbol{\xi}) \approx 0$, then computing $\hat{u}_{\Lambda}(\boldsymbol{\xi})$ is unnecessary, as it contributes negligibly to $\hat{I}(\boldsymbol{\xi})$ and hence $I(\mathbf{x})$.
+To exploit this, we apply a frequency-domain cutoff, computing the FT of the mesh only for high-frequency, low-amplitude regions of the PSF (only where its FT exceeds $1\%$ of its maximum value).
+This spectral narrow-band method reduces computational cost by several orders of magnitude, skipping computations with negligible far-field contributions in real space.